Now that we’ve got a structured team that’s executing, we’ve arrived at our last system, a System for Leveling Up.

 On a TV or computer screen the smallest, indivisible unit is a 2D pixel.
 In our 3D quasicrystalline reality, the tetrahedron is the smallest, indivisible unit.
 A 3D pixel of reality, if you will.
 Each tetrahedron is the smallest possible 3D shape that can exist in this reality: the length of each of its edges is the Planck length (the shortest possible length known in physics – over 10^35 times smaller than a meter) These 3D pixels combine with one another according to specific, geometric rules, to populate all of space.

 Promotion Packets.
-The preparation of a lengthly written packet consisting of self-feedback and peer-feedback to be reviewed by a promotion committee.
+The preparation of a lengthy written packet consisting of self-feedback and peer-feedback to be reviewed by a promotion committee.
 This practice tends to create a ton of wasted time for all players involved.
 It’s better to invest time into actual “Game” design and implementation.

 - Codify a leveling system into a “Game” using game design patterns and mechanics